SuperNova76/TopCPToolKit/docs/installation.md

 ### Developing in VS Code [experimental]

 TopCPToolkit is shipped with a VS Code configuration which is built alongside the rest of the package.
-To use it, setup the same Athena environment used to build the package, and then open the `TopCPToolkit` directory as a VS Code workspace.
+To use it, setup the same Athena environment used to build the package, make sure you ran the `cmake` step in the build folder and then open the `TopCPToolkit` directory as a VS Code workspace.
+Do not configure the project via `CMake` in VS Code as this is not currently supported.
 If using a different workspace, then the following lines in `.vscode/settings.json` need to be updated accordingly:

 ```json
 "python.defaultInterpreterPath": "<path to build/ide_python>",